Skip to main content

 Personal use onlyโ€‹

-Outbound is intended for personal, person-to-person (P2P) conversations only โ€” texting friends, family, or other personal contacts the way you would from a mobile.
+Outbound is for personal, person-to-person (P2P) conversations โ€” one-on-one messages you type and send the way you would from a mobile.
+The rule is about how outbound is used, not who you are.

 • Marketing, promotional, or sales messages